 A. All relevant artificial intelligence (AI) device-generated data shall be reviewed for accuracy and validated by a qualified end-user in accordance with deployer-documented policies and procedures before patient care decisions are rendered.

-C. Therapeutic chatbots that meet all of the following requirements may be made available to minors: ...
-2. The chatbot is not marketed or designated as a substitute for a human professional; 3.
+C. Therapeutic chatbots that meet all of the following requirements may be made available to minors: 1.
+The chatbot provides a clear and conspicuous disclaimer at the beginning of each individual interaction that it is AI and not a licensed professional; 2.
+The chatbot is not marketed or designated as a substitute for a human professional; 3.
 A licensed mental health professional (such as a clinical psychologist) assesses a user's suitability and prescribes the tool as part of a comprehensive treatment plan, and monitors its use and impact; 4.
 Developers provide robust, independent, peer-reviewed clinical trial data demonstrating both the safety and efficacy of the tool for specific conditions and populations; and 5.
 The system's functions, limitations, and data privacy policies are transparent to both the licensed mental health professional and the user.
 Clear lines of accountability are established for any harms caused by the system.

 A. A licensed mental health professional shall not use artificial intelligence to assist in providing supplementary support in therapy or psychotherapy where the client's therapeutic session is recorded or transcribed unless: 1.
 The patient or the patient's legally authorized representative is informed in writing of the following: a. that artificial intelligence will be used, and b. the specific purpose of the artificial intelligence tool or system that will be used; and 2.
 The patient or the patient's legally authorized representative provides consent to the use of artificial intelligence.